jp-king-1337/JP_password_maker/README.md

 ## Credits

+JD worked with the entire class to help us learn how to write a function that will generate and write a password.
+I referenced those lessons when I ran into major issues.
+My comments are within the passwort_v1.0_withComments branch.
+As noted in the description, that branch is not fully up to date with the main branch as I removed most of the comments from the main branch for readability.
+I made only minor changes after removing the comments.

 I ran into a few issues with parts of my code being in the wrong order to achieve the desired functionality.
 Some issues I was able to puzzle out through trial and error, while for others I consulted ChatGPT to explain to me what was wrong in a section of my code and how to fix it to achieve the desired effect.

 ## License